 Ingredients You’ll Need

-For the Feta
+For the Feta Dip

-For the Olive Topping
+For the Marinated Olives

 - Za’atar – A popular Middle Eastern spice that’s earthy, lemony, just a little salty, and a lot delicious.